justinherman42/Data_Science_Projects/R/New_York_times_webscrape/README.md

 + shiny app for pw protection
 + The notebook goes through my evolution in understanding of how to interact with the Times website
 + Graphs and summary statistics are provided on the metadata yielded from webscrape
++ This project is just a surface level interaction with the API.
 # Please see attached link [here](http://rpubs.com/justin_herman_42/430032) for executed script
-# Conclusion
+# Ideas to explore
 + I really wanted to go further with this, and may do so at a later time.
-    + My idea here was to produce some sort of modern day Manufactoring consent type analysis of the NY Times
+    + How does the media portray terrorist acts differently depending upon race and religion?
-    + Combining this data with sentiment analysis, could lead to some understanding of the bias presented in one of the most respected newspapers in the world
+    + Can sentiment analysis lead to some understanding of the bias presented in one of the most respected newspapers in the world?
+    + A deeper dive and even more interesting would involve combining the Times API data with opinion polls on the topic.
+This may provide some clarity over establishing if news mirrors the publics sentiment, or if public sentiment is driven by what is reported